Star Trek news and rumors: Star Trek Discovery, the next movie, and more

 The show will feature a new cast and new characters.
 That doesn’t mean there won’t be a few familiar faces, it just means that it will follow a new setting and new leads.

 According to the Star Trek website, the “brand-new Star Trek will introduce new characters seeking imaginative new worlds and new civilizations, while exploring the dramatic contemporary themes that have been a signature of the franchise since its inception in 1966.”

-- Michael Dorn has been claiming that there have been discussions about a “Captain Worf” TV show.
+- Michael Dorn claimed that there have been discussions about a “Captain Worf” TV show.
 The development of this new series seems to end that.

-- The lead character will be a woman, and she will be a lieutenant commander aboard the Discovery.
-Fuller went on to add that she will hold many ranks, which could signify flashbacks, or she could take command at some point.
+- The lead character will be a lieutenant commander aboard the Discovery.
+Fuller went on to add that she will hold many ranks, which could signify flashbacks or she could take command at some point.